ahasanzadeh13/PHI-696/Project-3/README.md

 ```
 All of the answers below were given with the mindset that the categories offered are quite subjective to the possible ontologies they would be used in.
   (a) Bach's Well-Tempered Clavier
-    depending on whether we mean the music sheet/recording or the song itself, this could be classified as either a Generally Dependent Continuent, object, or a Process.
+    depending on whether we mean the music sheet/recording or the song itself, this could be classified as either a Generally Dependent Continuent, Object, or a Process.
   (b) Chair of the UB Philosophy Department
     Role
   (c) SARS-CoV-2
-    Object
+    Object/Material entity (e.g. virus) or Disposition (e.g. disease symptoms)
   (d) Mexico City
     I prefer to choose Site over Object Aggrogate.
 But 2D or 3D Spatial Regions are other choices.
+It could technically be taken as an Instance depending on the ontology
   (e) The trunk of a minivan
-    Fiat Object Part
+    Fiat Object Part.
+But Site might be an option if the idea is to classify it as a matter of spaces used.
   (f) Occupation
     Role
   (g) Ocean
-    Site is my top choice since the water level of the ocean is not of our concern, but to be safe, a 3D Spatial Region may be a good option as well.
+    Site is my top choice since the water level of the ocean is not of our concern, but to be safe, a 2D or 3D Spatial Region may be a good option as well.
 I am resisting to pick Object Aggrogate as an option
   (h) Lake
-    For the same reasons above, I will prefer to choose Site or 3D Spatial Region.
-A lake can go dry and will still be considered as a lake (Salt lake and Urumieh lakes in Iran)
+    For the same reasons above, I will prefer to choose Site or 2D/3D Spatial Region.
+A lake can go dry and will still be considered as a lake (Salt lake and Orumieh lakes in Iran)

 ```

 7. True or False; explain your answers:
 ```
   (a) An instance of Material Entity can have an instance of Immaterial Entity as part.
-    False.
-By definition, according to the axioms in BFO, Material Entity and Immaterial Entity are disjoint.
-Thus, there cannot be a single part of a material entity which an immaterial entity.
+    True.
+Smith’s textbook: “Immaterial entities listed under 1. (boundaries and sites) are in some cases continuant parts of their material.” (p.
+108)
   (b) An instance of Immaterial Entity can have an instance of Material Entity as part.
     False.
 According to the same axioms as mentions above, a Material Entity is disjoint with "part of some Material Entity" according to BFO.
   (c) An organization may have another organization as part.
     True.
 The organization United States Government has the Organization Department of Aggroculture as its part.
   (d) An organization may have no members as part.
     True.
-A club can lose its all members and regain some members in the next year. (of course one could argue whether it is the same club or not)
+If the debate club is viewed as a role,  the debate club could lose all its members while still being recognized by the school.
+It would be false if the debate club is viewed as an object aggregate because as an OA is the sum of its parts, by virtue of losing its members, it loses its necessary parts to being an OA.
   (e) Any site is partially bounded by some instance of Material Entity.
     Flase.
 By the BFO defintion of Site, it must be wholy or partially bounded by a material entity or may be a three-dimensional immaterial part of an immaterial entity (partially or wholly) bounded by a material entity.
   (f) A book placed under the leg of a wobbly table has acquired a new function.
     False.
-Unless the book was an artifact made solely for the purpose of being used as described, functions are realizable entities that an object is precisely made or evolved for that purpose.
+The book is an artifact and it was created for some specific purpose (which is usually banking some form of information).
+Even if the reason for its creation was to be put under a desk leg, it would not acquire such function when it has been put under the leg, but rather it has had it since it was made.
+On the other hand, Disposition is a realizable entity.
+The book has the disposition of being used as a "table wobble-stopper" the same way that a chair has the disposition of "being used as a weapon to smack someone over the head with."
+Dispositions are realizable entities, meaning that they are acquired depending on the physicality and the situation of use.
   (g) A glass vase cushioned with packing material for all time, has the disposition to break.
     True.
 Disposition is relavent to the physicality of the object and not its environment.
   (h) Spacetime is a class in BFO.